 DOCUMENTS COMPRISING CONTRACT

 The issuance of the Notice of Selection to a Proponent is the Foundation’s written acceptance of the Proponent’s Proposal and constitutes a binding contract for the service as outlined in the RFP and the Successful Proponent’s Proposal.
-The binding contract consists of the RFP, the Proponent’s Proposal, any amendments to the RFP, the notice of selection (the “Notice of Selection”) issued by he Foundation, and finalized Appendix 1 – Signatures document.
+The binding contract consists of the RFP, the Proponent’s Proposal, any amendments to the RFP, the notice of selection (the “Notice of Selection”) issued by the Foundation, and finalized Appendix 1 – Signatures document.

 LIABILITY FOR ERRORS

 While the Foundation has used considerable efforts to ensure an accurate representation of information of this RFP, the information contained in this RFP is supplied solely as a guideline for Proponents.
-The information is not guaranteed or warranted to be accurate by he Foundation, nor is it necessarily comprehensive or exhaustive.
+The information is not guaranteed or warranted to be accurate by the Foundation, nor is it necessarily comprehensive or exhaustive.
 Nothing in this RFP is intended to relieve Proponents from forming their own opinions and conclusions with respect to the matters addressed in this RFP.

 ACCEPTANCE OF TERMS